cucumber/docs/content/gherkin/gherkin-intro.md

           ...
 ```

-First line starts the Feature.
-Lines 2–4 are unparsed text, which is expected to
+The Feature starts on the first line.
+Lines 2–4 are unparsed (free format) text, which is expected to
 describe the business value of this Feature.
-Line 6 starts a Scenario.
-Lines
+The keyword **Scenario** on line 6 starts a Scenario.
-7–13 are the Steps for the Scenario.
-Line 15 starts next Scenario, and so on.
+Lines 7–13 are the Steps for the Scenario.
+Line 15 starts the next Scenario, and so on.

 Read more:

-- [Feature Introduction](/gherkin/feature-introduction/) - general structure of a feature
+- [Feature](/gherkin/gherkin-reference/#feature) - general structure of a feature
 - [Given-When-Then](/gherkin/given-when-then/) - steps